Traffic Ticket Classifications

 Felony Criminal Charges

 Felonies are the most serious of criminal charges involving a motor vehicle.
 The class of felony charges includes: Criminally Negligent Homicide, Vehicular Homicide, Vehicular Assault, Manslaughter Involving a Motor Vehicle, Vehicular Eluding, Leaving the Scene of an Accident Involving Serious Bodily Injuries or Death, Commission of Felony Involving a Motor Vehicle, and Felony Distribution of Drugs Involving a Motor Vehicle.
-Felonies are very serious charges and a conviction may result in a substantial prison sentence, huge fines, lengthy probation, required drug or alcohol counseling, useful public service, restitution and other penalties or sentence requirements.

 The purpose of this website is to provide comprehensive information about non-felony Title 42 traffic charges, including Misdemeanor Traffic Offenses, Unclassified Misdemeanors, Petty Offenses, and Civil Traffic Infractions.
 Accordingly, information regarding felony criminal charges is not detailed in this website and we suggest that you speak directly to a criminal defense attorney about any felony charges.